Ogontz median real estate price is $202,806, which is less expensive than 72.8% of Pennsylvania neighborhoods and 79.7% of all U.S. neighborhoods.

 Ogontz real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Ogontz neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Ogontz neighborhood have a highly unusual car ownership.
-50.0% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 98.7% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Ogontz neighborhood buck this trend.
+45.4% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 98.4% of U.S. neighborhoods.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Ogontz neighborhood is one of the most walkable neighborhoods in America.